Managing your back pain doesn’t just involve traipsing to physios, doctors, masseuses and Pilates classes.

-Lower back pain is pretty common & for many people it’s a recurrent problem that needs managing, not just treatment – if that’s you, then read on!
+Lower back pain is pretty common and for many people it’s a recurrent problem that needs managing, not just treatment – if that’s you, then read on!

-Lash out & buy a timer that attaches to your belt (cheap from sports stores) & alarm yourself to move every 30 mins.
+Lash out and buy a timer that attaches to your belt (cheap from sports stores) and alarm yourself to move every 30 mins.